projectweekend/Pi-Hub/README.md

 Handlers organize the code that will run when data is received from a device.
 They are stored in [/handlers/index.js](./handlers/index.js).
 When the server starts it will read all of the handlers defined in this file and configure **socket.io** namespaces and connection stuff.

 An example handler is included in the project.
 To create one you make a new instance of `Handler`, give it a name, and make sure it gets exported.
 The name `test` in this snippet is used to define a namespace.
 This handler will be available for connection at `http://your_hostname_or_ip/test`.
+I usually make one handler for each device I want to have connected.

 ```javascript
 exports.test = new Handler( "test" );
 ```

-With a handler instance you can add tasks to it.
+With a handler instance you can start adding tasks to it.
 A task associates a text label with some function to execute.
 In the snippet below, when a connected socket emits data using the `whatever` label, the provided function that will run on the server.
 The function takes a single input parameter that will be populated with the data received from the device.
+Add tasks for all the different things your device will be sending.

 ```javascript
 exports.test.addTask( "whatever", function ( m ) {